Not Fade Away (Angel): Writing

-Following the news that the series would not be renewed for an expected sixth series, Joss Whedon reworked the end of the season into a finale.
+Following the news that the series would not be renewed for an expected sixth season, Joss Whedon reworked the end of the season into a finale.
 He said of the episode: "This was not the final grace note after a symphony, the way the Buffy finale was.
 We are definitely still in the thick of it.
 But the point of the show is that you're never done; no matter who goes down, the fight goes on."
 One change made as a result of the cancellation was the death of Wesley, who Whedon would have otherwise kept alive, although he said the scene was "one of my favorite moments that we shot."
 Similarly, Alexis Denisof said his character's demise was "the perfect human death of a human life."

 The abrupt ending of the episode was intended to show how the character of Angel is constantly fighting for redemption.
 Whedon commented: "People kept calling it a cliffhanger.
 I was like, 'Are you mad, sir?
 Don't you see that that is the final statement?'"
 Producer David Fury agreed that it was "the perfect way to end the series, and anybody who says otherwise is dumb", adding: "Any proper resolution of, 'Oh, we've defeated the demons, they've gone back to hell, let's get a beer,' just would have been absolutely wrong for that show."
 David Boreanaz also welcomed the decision to end mid-battle, saying he was "comfortable with the way they're ending it.
 It's very open-ended [and] goes out fighting."
 Commenting on the ending 20 years later, Whedon acknowledged some viewers would have preferred closure but defended the decision.

 Speculation that Sarah Michelle Gellar would appear as Buffy in the episode was quashed by Whedon in an interview with TV Guide, saying he did not want the finale to "revolve around a guest star."
 He added that "I want to end the show with the people who've been in the trenches together, the characters who have lived - and occasionally died - together."
 However, Jeffrey Bell stated that Gellar had been intended to appear in the previous episode but was unavailable for filming.
 Although the actress was available to film for the finale, Bell said that "to force her into the very last episode to reread stuff that we already dealt with didn't make any sense."